 * If you can take a digital photo showing placement of your swarm or colony and email it to us, that helps!

 (3) Are you sure these are bees and not wasps or yellow jackets?
 LCBA does NOT remove wasps, yellow jackets, or hornets: doing so would take business away from exterminators.
+For help with these insects, click here.

 Below, what a wasp nest looks like (photo from KnockoutPestControl.com):